 My son was born on April Fools’ Day, so we have set the bar pretty high and find ourselves scrambling for new ideas every year.
+If you are looking for easy and affordable April Fool’s Day Prank Ideas to play on your kids and teenagers then I’ve got some that I think you’ll love!

 The Frozen Cereal Trick